-Wastes are anticipated to be planings from the carriageway surface course, which will be recovered for re-use (if not contaminated with coal tar) in line with BEAR Scotland's Procedure 126: The Production of Fully Recovered Asphalt Road Planings.
-The Contractor is responsible for the disposal of road planings and this has been registered in accordance with a Paragraph 13(a) waste exemption issued by SEPA, as described in Schedule 3 of the Waste Management Licensing Regulations 2011.
+Wastes are anticipated to be planings from the carriageway surface course, which will be fully recovered for re-use in line with BEAR Scotland's Procedure 126: The Production of Fully Recovered Asphalt Road Planings.
+The Contractor is responsible for the disposal of road planings and this has been registered in accordance with a Paragraph 13(a) waste exemption issued by SEPA, as described in Schedule 3 of the Waste Management Licensing Regulations 2011 (exemption number WML/XS/2006062).
+Consultation with the scheme designer has confirmed that the works will not encounter coal tar contaminated road surfacing.